 * Price: Basic coverage from World Nomads starts at $120 USD/month, but their rates depend on where your home base is, the region you’re traveling to, and what type of coverage you’re after.

 * What’s covered?: World Nomads’ insurance offers worldwide coverage, no specific country exclusions.
 Travel insurance includes any travel delay (missed, delayed or canceled flights) lost or damaged baggage.
 Health coverage includes adventure sports injuries (with the Explorer Plan), unexpected injuries or illnesses, dental emergencies, hospital stays and prescriptions.

 * What’s not covered?: Any type of pre-existing condition such as cancer treatment.
 Routine checkups and preventive care are also not covered.

 Overall: World Nomads is a solid option!
 They provide extremely comprehensive coverage (with two types of plans: Standard and Explorer) overall reviews are great and they work hard at making sure you’re reimbursed for any out of pocket expenses

-A new kid on the nomad insurance block has taken the insurance world by storm: SafetyWing, a travel insurance created by nomads, for nomads.
+A new kid on the digital nomad health insurance block has taken the insurance world by storm: SafetyWing, a travel insurance created by nomads, for nomads.
 Sounds promising.